 - Open the Notes page DESIGN panel.
 For the EDIT button, set the Click event, then select the Set variable action, with the note variable and the currentItem.itemData value; finally, press the Save button.

-- On the button click, we have to set navigating the user to the EditNote screen:
+- On the button click, we also have to set navigating the user to the EditNote screen:

 - Unfold the EditNote screen EVENTS tab, where we have to perform mapping on the After page showing event.